 Why Neuter Your Dog?
 Why Spay?
 Why Tattoo?

 Aside from preventing reproduction, people wonder why they should neuter or spay their dogs.
 Many aren’t aware of the health benefits from spaying and neutering your dogs.
 There are also behavioral benefits.
 Having your male dog’s testicles removed can prevent testicular cancer, minimize your dog’s desire to hump, and prevent excessive urination to mark their territory.

 Why Spay Your Dog

-Having your female dog’s ovaries and uterus removed can prevent her from longing for a mate while she is in heat, eliminate her from going into heat and leaving spots of blood around your home, and most importantly prevent pregnancy.
-Spaying also decreases the chances of your female dog from getting cancer and infections in her reproductive and urinary organs.
+Having your female dog’s ovaries and uterus removed can prevent her from longing for a mate while she is in heat.
+It will eliminate her from going into heat and leaving spots of blood around your home.
+But most importantly it will prevent pregnancy.
+Spaying also decreases the chances of getting cancer and infections in her reproductive and urinary organs.
 These are all benefits worth considering when deciding if you should spay your dog.

-Now back to our tattoo discussion.
 After dog’s are neutered, the vet tattoos the dog with either a blue or green colored line.
-The line will be located right near the scar from where the vet performed surgery to remove the dog’s testicles.
-You may wonder why a dog needs to get marked after they get neutered.
+The line will be located right near the scar from surgery to remove the dog’s testicles.
+Wondering why a dog needs to get marked after being neutered?
 It’s not always easy to know if a dog has been neutered.
-A scar is a tell tale sign of a surgery but many times this scar will fade over time.
+A scar is a tell tale sign of a surgery but the scar will fade over time.
 This is why the green tattoo is used.
 Before a dog is neutered, their testicles aren’t always visible.
 Testicles are only visible on some dogs.
-And on female cats you can’t see from the exterior whether or not they have their ovaries and uterus.
+And for females you can’t see from the exterior whether or not they have their ovaries and uterus.
 Knowing whether or not a dog has been spayed or neutered is important for the future health of your dog.
-Vets should know what is, or is not, inside your dog before performing surgery or giving a medical diagnosis.
+Vets should always know the history of your dog before performing surgery or giving a medical diagnosis.

 Benefits of Having Your Dog Tattooed